Nepal Mountain Academy , Bijulibazar, Kathmandu

 Notes:

-Out of the 40 marks, individual students must score 30 marks to be eligible and qualified to appear in the final semester examination.
-In case if the students fail to score a minimum of 30 marks, they shall be marked as 'Not Qualified (NQ)’ for the respective subjects'.
+Individual students must score 30 out of the 40 marks to be eligible and qualified to appear in the final semester examination.
+If they fail to score at least 30 marks, they will be marked as 'Not Qualified (NQ)’ for the respective subjects.

 Contact Details of Nepal Mountain Academy, Kathmandu